 Acupuncture & Traditional Chinese Medicine

-Along with acupuncture, the practice offers chiropractic adjustments as an integrative service.
-Dr. Gray offers equine chiropractic evaluations and adjustments to enhance the health, comfort, and performance of your equine companion.
-Chiropractic adjustments are used to restore correct biomechanical motions and nerve functions, and to enhance the body’s innate ability to heal and maintain wellness.
+A chiropractic adjustment is a non-invasive treatment that focuses on the spine and other joints of the body and their connection to the nervous system.
+Our certified veterinarians apply a specific, controlled force to a joint to restore proper function and mobility.
+Drs.
+Jan Henriksen and Misty Gray are both certified in equine chiropractic care and offer chiropractic evaluations and adjustments to enhance the health, comfort, and performance of your equine companion.
+Chiropractic adjustments are used to restore correct biomechanical motions and nerve functions, and can be used as an integrative service along with acupuncture to enhance the body’s innate ability to heal and maintain wellness.